nakaz/better-bus-app/README.md

 # Better Bus App

-A remake of Honolulu's DaBus app using ~~native Swift~~ React-Native for client-side application and a Node.js server for back-end API requests.
+A remake of Honolulu's DaBus app using ~~native Swift~~ **React-Native** for client-side application and a **Node.js** server for back-end API requests.

-Update (21 Jan): Switched to React-Native as an easier transition to learning both React and Swift/Obj-C at the same time.
+*Update (01/21/2016)*: Switched to React-Native as an easier transition to learning both React and Swift/Obj-C at the same time.
 Also will be able to build for iOS and not leave behind Android users behind.

 ### API Requests (Server)
 These are all `GET` HTTP Requests and will return a `JSON` file as a response.